Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 1. ~~N client.tsp with N @client map to N endpoints~~
    This one basically equals 1 client.tsp with 1 @client maps to 1 @service.

-The other cases are invalid and the below part is how we get the result:
+The other cases are invalid and the below part is how we get the result from

+<details open></summary>How to identify all possible scenarios</summary>

 **Assumptions**